-Cerberus FTP Server logging is implemented through the Apache Log4cxx framework, a robust logging package modeled after log4j.
-The default logging logs up to 5000KB of data to a single file and then rolls over to a new log file.
-The 5 past log files are kept by default but log file size, naming, and history are all completely configurable through the log4j.xml file.
+Cerberus FTP Server logging is implemented through the Apache Log4cxx framework, a robust logging package modeled after the popular log4j Java logging package.
+The default configuration logs up to 5000KB of data to a single file and then rolls over to a new log file.
+The past 10 log files are kept by default but log file size, naming, and history are all completely configurable through the log4j.xml file.

-The log is under:
+The log file is located at the following location: